luapower/luapower-all/nw_keyboard.md

 ~~~

-### Mac Keyboard on Windows
+### Mac keyboard on Windows

 If you have a Mac keyboard on a Windows box, please fill these up.

 ~~~
-mac keyboard		key on Windows
+Mac keyboard		key on Windows
 ----------------------------------
 F13					?
 F14					?